 Taste: Black pepper has a sharp flavor with a piney, woody, and citrusy notes.

 Uses: Add them to any dish you’d like!
-They’re so versatile that they’re often paired with salt in salt and pepper!
-In any case, if you want to showcase the peppery note, I recommend making Black Pepper Aioli!
+And if you want to showcase the peppery note, I recommend making Black Pepper Aioli!

 30. Vanilla